mahshidhdi/android-sdk/docs/guide/structure.md

 ## Package Structure

-Each module should be contained in it's own separate package prefixed with `co.pushe.plus`.
+Each module should be contained in it's own separate package prefixed with `io.hengam.lib`.
 The following is the base package and file structure which all service modules should have.

-    co/pushe/plus/awesome/
+    io/hengam/lib/awesome/
         dagger/
             AwesomeComponent.kt
             AwesomeModule.kt